Mathematics that unifies

 Surprisingly, the number of attractors in the critical Kauffman model with connectivity one grows exponentially with the size of the network.

-• Advances in Theoretical and Mathematical Physics, in press
+• Advances in Theoretical and Mathematical Physics

 Genetic symbolic regression methods reveal the relationship between amoebae from tropical geometry and the Mahler measure from number theory.